Menstrual Disc vs Menstrual Cup

 Sex On Your Period: Menstrual Cup vs Menstrual Disc

 A menstrual cup sits within the vaginal canal, like a tampon, and will have to be removed for penetrative vaginal sex.
 However, a menstrual disc sits just below the cervix within the vaginal fornix, rather than in the vaginal canal.
 This leaves the vaginal canal open and allows for intercourse while the disc is inserted.
 As most menstrual discs are made from smooth medical-grade silicone, this makes period sex with a disc virtually sensationless.
 What does this all mean?
 That no-mess period sex can be a reality.
-Unless you don’t want to be.
-Hey, we all like options. 😏
+Unless you don’t want it to be.
+Hey, we all like options. 😏 Click here to learn more about mess-free period sex with the Saalt Disc.

 Period Sex Chart